 Women's and Gender Studies, Graduate Minor

-Saint Louis University's graduate minor in women's and gender studies provides an opportunity for graduate students in other departments at SLU to earn a graduate-level credential in the subject.
+Saint Louis University's graduate minor in women's and gender studies provides an opportunity for graduate students in other departments at SLU to pursue an interdisciplinary education about contemporary social justice issues.

 To receive a graduate minor in women's and gender studies, students must be enrolled in another graduate program at SLU.
 Any graduate student may take the required courses as long as they have the approval of their department or program.

 Courses may count for multiple majors and minors, and for core requirements.

 |Select one course with either a WGST number, cross-listing or attribute, such as:||3|

 |Dismantling Oppression: Exploring Equity & Inclusion|